glycerine/tmframe/README.md

 with exactly two words (two 64-bit words; one for the timestamp and one for the float64 payload).

-# 1. primitive encoding rules;
+# 1. number encoding rules

+Integers and floating point numbers are used in the protocol that follows, so we fix our definitions of these.

  * Integers: are encoded in little-endian format.
 Signed integers use two’s complement.
+Integers are signed unless otherwise noted.
- * float64 or Floating-point numbers: Encoded in little-endian IEEE-754 format.
+ * float64, also known as 64-bit floating-point numbers: Encoded
+   in little-endian IEEE-754 format.

 # 2. primary word encoding